With the Colorado point system, your driver’s license can be suspended for six months to one year if you accumulate

 In addition, if you refused a DUI chemical test or your license was revoked or suspended due to alcohol and/or drug use, you may be required to provide some or all of the following:

-- a Colorado DR 2598 certification form
+- A Colorado DR 2598 certification form

 - SR-22 from your insurance company,

-- affidavit of enrollment in an alcohol and drug education and treatment program (Form DR 2643), and/or
+- An affidavit of enrollment in an alcohol and drug education and treatment program (Form DR 2643), and/or

 You may also be subject to an eligibility hearing if your license was suspended due to: